II. University Governance and Organization

 - The Senior Vice President, the Provost, the Executive Vice Presidents, the Senior Vice President and Secretary, the Vice President and Treasurer, the Vice President for Communications and Public Affairs, and the Vice President for Alumni and University Relations report to the President.

-C. PROVOST AND EXECUTIVE VICE PRESIDENTS
+C. THE PROVOST AND EXECUTIVE VICE PRESIDENT FOR THE MAIN CAMPUS

 The Provost is a line officer of the University administration with direct responsibility for all undergraduate and graduate programs not housed in the Medical or Law Centers.
 In addition, the Provost acts for the President in the President's absence and serves as a major advisor to the President on long-term plans, priorities, and directions for the University.
 The Provost has direct responsibility for the following areas: